MicrosoftDocs/dataexplorer-docs/data-explorer/follower.md

 The follower database administrator can modify the [caching policy](./kusto/management/show-table-cache-policy-command.md) of the attached database or any of its tables on the hosting cluster.
 The default is keeping the leader database collection of database and table-level caching policies.
 You can, for example, have a 30 day caching policy on the leader database for running monthly reporting and a three day caching policy on the follower database to query only the recent data for troubleshooting.
 For more information about using control commands to configure the caching policy on the follower database or table, see [Control commands for managing a follower cluster](kusto/management/cluster-follower.md).

-## Notes
+## Databases names conflicts

+* If there is a conflict between database of leader/follower cluster, it can be solved by providing database-name-override, see [Control commands for managing a follower cluster](kusto/management/cluster-follower.md).
-* If there are conflicts between databases of leader/follower clusters, when all databases are followed by the follower cluster, they're resolved as follows:
+* If there are conflicts between databases of leader/follower cluster, when all databases are followed by the follower cluster, they can be solved by providing database-name-prefix, the prefix will be added to all the followed databases.
+If the prefix isn't provided, they're resolved as follows:
   * A database named *DB* created on the follower cluster takes precedence over a database with the same name that was created on the leader cluster.
 That's why database *DB* in the follower cluster needs to be removed or renamed for the follower cluster to include the leader's database *DB*.
   * A database named *DB* followed from two or more leader clusters will be arbitrarily chosen from *one* of the leader clusters, and won't be followed more than once.

+## Notes

 * Commands for showing [cluster activity log and history](kusto/management/systeminfo.md) run on a follower cluster will show the activity and history on the follower cluster, and their result sets won't include those results of the leader cluster or clusters.
   * For example: a `.show queries` command run on the follower cluster will only show queries run on databases followed by follower cluster, and not queries run against the same database in the leader cluster.